American Express - Irrational Competitive Behavior

 Loan growth ex-Costco was +12%, suggesting AXP is being more aggressive, though credit metrics remain strong and provide some flexibility for targeted promotions or pricing concessions to drive growth.

 Irrational competitive behavior/pricing will continue through the completion of the cycle.
 AXP appears to have renewed its focus on rebuilding the customer value proposition (a strategic imperative) in an effort to maintain customer loyalty and "share of wallet."
 The Membership Rewards platform and closed loop network/data are key competitive advantages and underutilized assets.
-In the short-term AXP should continue to expand acceptance, protect its premium pricing wherever possible, find opportunities to take out costs, grow but maintain underwriting standards, and return capital to shareholders - all of which will generate support for the stock.
+In the short term, AXP should continue to expand acceptance, protect its premium pricing wherever possible, find opportunities to take out costs, grow but maintain underwriting standards, and return capital to shareholders - all of which will generate support for the stock.

 My AXP Buy rating is unchanged for the following reasons: